cyberbotics/webots-doc/guide/web-scene.md

 ## X3D and Web Scene

-### Purpose
+### Description

-Webots can export an world to an interactive 3D HTML page.
+Webots can export an world to an interactive 3D `HTML` page.
 This feature is especially useful for publishing Webots-created worlds on the Web.

 When doing so, an [X3D](http://www.web3d.org/x3d/what-x3d) file and a `HTML5` page are generated.

 The [X3D](http://www.web3d.org/x3d/what-x3d) file is containing the graphical information of the world.
-`X3D` is a modern XML-based file format for representing 3D computer graphics.
+`X3D` is a modern `XML`-based file format for representing 3D computer graphics.
 It can be imported in many 3D softwares (for visualizing, modeling, etc.).

 The `HTML5` page is containing a Webots player which displays the `X3D` file